 The formation of the Matador Co-op Farm was finalized early in 1946.
-Nineteen members signed up and they started arriving in April, 1946 to start a new life.
+Nineteen members signed up initially but this number was reduced to seventeen when they started arriving in April, 1946.
 Family names of the members included Bailey, Barlow, Bishop, Cook, Davis, Dietrick, Goldbeck, Hamilton, Heath, Howes, Lacey, Lilburn, McClelland, Monson, O'Hara, Tone, Walker, and Zazelenchuk.

 The first order of business was to find suitable accommodations for the new members.
 They were able to obtain a bunk car and a cook car from the experimental farm in Swift Current.
 This would be their home for the next several months.
 The next step was to start building homes and/or accommodations for themselves.
 It was decided that married men would receive individual homes and the single men would live in a dormitory.
 Spring came early in 1946 and by April, the new members started construction of the Matador Co-op Farm.

 With the end of the Second World War in 1945, the St. Aldwyn’s Air Force Base at Swift current was abandoned by the federal government.
 All the assets of St. Aldwyn’s were put up for sale.
 The members decided to acquire several of the buildings and convert them into houses and possibly dormitories or other buildings.
 The members split up into three gangs of men, with one group dismantling the buildings at St. Aldwyn’s, another group would be constructing the homes from these buildings, and the third group would start breaking some of the land in the hopes of getting a crop in that year.

 Dismantling the buildings consisted of splitting the buildings into sections small enough so they could be transported across the ferry at the Saskatchewan River Landing.
 It was tedious work, with long hours.
 Everything had to done by hand as power tools were not yet available.
 Crews usually worked from sunrise to sunset.